mars188/Transposable-Element-TE-detection-from-RNAseq-datasets/README.md

 -v
 ```

-# DEseq2 and Visualization of TE counted by SQuIRE Locus specific
+# PART 2: DEseq2 and Visualization of TE counted by SQuIRE Locus specific

 # loading data
 ##############################################################################